seed-labs/seed-emulator/examples/B06-blockchain/README.md

 true
 ```

-We also need to know the receipt's account address.
+We also need to know the recipient's account address.
 This can
 be obtained from its host nodes (using `eth.accounts`).
 We can also go to the `output/eth-states/N/keystore/` folder (N
 should be replaced by the node number), because all the